microsoft/VisualStudio2017Launch_KeynoteDemos/Redgate and Visual Studio 2017/readme.md

    <img src="media/2017-03-16_13-50-47.jpg" width="624" />

 ### Task 2: Create private build/release agent for VSTS

+This demo works best if you create your own private VSTS build/release agent.
+The following steps describe how to create and configure your private agent in an azure VM.

 1. Browse to your azure portal and select Virtual machines

    <img src="media/2017-03-16_13-58-28.jpg" width="624" />